Rahat464/orderbook/README.md

 Feel free to explore the code and modify it to suit your needs.
 Contributions are welcome!

 Code in this repository is licensed under MIT License.
-See `license.txt` for more information.
+See `LICENSE` for more information.